calmee4/DiCon/README.md

 <img width="350" height="500" alt="Positive_DDIs_Pipeline" src="https://github.com/user-attachments/assets/fe342bee-423f-4c1e-be76-d6d900417223" />

-For easy reproduction, we provide **Drug Interaction information** in `./data/descriptions.txt`.
-If you need more detailed drug information, you can download `database.xml` from DrugBank. 🏥
+For easy reproduction, we provide the **Drug Interaction information**.
+You can download [`descriptions.txt`](https://drive.google.com/drive/folders/1tPZgq_7Z9_ej-oYQnXFO-DiDNfgTBGoX?usp=sharing) and place it in the `./data/` directory.
+ If you need more comprehensive drug information, you may also download `database.xml` from DrugBank. 🏥

 ✨ **Note**: This research contributes to safer medication recommendation systems! 🎯